Self-portrait without beard

-Self-portrait without beard is an 1889 oil on canvas painting by the Post-Impressionist artist Vincent van Gogh.
+Self-portrait without beard, also known as Peasant of Zundert, is an 1889 oil on canvas painting by the Post-Impressionist artist Vincent van Gogh.
 The picture, which may have been Van Gogh's last self-portrait, was painted in September that year.
 The self-portrait is one of the most expensive paintings of all time, selling for $71.5 million in 1998 in New York City.
 At the time, it was the third (or an inflation-adjusted fourth) most expensive painting ever sold.

 Art historians are divided as to whether this painting or the 1889 self-portrait in the Musée d'Orsay is Van Gogh's final self-portrait.
 Ronald Pickvance considered this to be the last, whilst Ingo F. Walther and Jan Hulsker think Self-portrait was the later painting.
 It was given by van Gogh to his mother as a birthday gift.